 - If there is a rule conflict, the rule with the higher priority will prevail by default.

-- When traffic goes in or out of an instance that is bound to a security group, the security group rules will be matched sequentially from top to bottom.
+- When traffic goes in or out of an instance bound to a security group, the security group rules will be matched sequentially from top to bottom.
 If a rule is matched successfully and takes effect, the subsequent rules will not be matched.

 Multiple security groups